History of Tushou Bodou (Open Hand Combat)

 Born out of a union between Chinese and Japanese parents.

-An extremely frowned-upon union.
+An extremely frowned-upon union, the motivation for immigration.

-Born in 1864 in the Western territory of the United States
+Estimated year of birth 1864, in the Western territory of the United States

 (Probably Nevada now).